-Through the generosity of Sidney C. Cooper (B.A.
-Sc., Civil Engineering, 1945) two awards have been established in the Department of Civil Engineering.
-One award will be granted to a student entering first year and another to a student entering fourth year.
-The fourth-year award will be made on the recommendation of the Chair on the basis of financial need.
+Through the generosity of Sidney C. Cooper (CivE 4T5) two awards have been established in the Department of Civil Engineering.
+One award is granted to a student entering first year and another to a student entering fourth year.
+The fourth-year award is made on the recommendation of the Chair on the basis of financial need.
 Academic achievement in the third-year work and a demonstrated interest (through summer employment) in construction engineering will also be considered.

-George B. Craig Scholarship
+George and Norma Craig Scholarship

-This award, provided through the generosity of Professor Steve J. Thorpe, was established in 1997 for George B. Craig, B.A.Sc., M.A.Sc., Ph.D., F.A.S.M., P.Eng., Professor Emeritus and former Speaker of Faculty Council.
+This award, provided through the generosity of Professor Steve J. Thorpe, was established in 1997 for George B. Craig, B.A.Sc., M.A.Sc., Ph.D., F.A.S.M., P.Eng., professor emeritus and former speaker of Faculty Council.
 The award, derived from the annual income, is granted to a student in the Department of Materials Science and Engineering who has demonstrated financial need.
 Academic achievement will also be considered.